6 Strategies to Reduce Construction Project Delays Part 1

 Why Delays Happen

-Some delays are beyond anyone’s control and some are preventable.
-This is why our Orlando construction attorneys encourage proactiveness and great attention to detail on jobsites.
+Some delays are beyond anyone’s control, yet some are preventable.
+This is why our Orlando construction attorneys encourage you be proactive and pay great attention to detail on jobsites.
 Delays affect everyone and they happen for a number of reasons.
 Some of the causes of delays include:

 - Shipping issues